 Musical Chairs Game

-Set up chairs in two rows, back-to-back.
+To play musical chairs, set up chairs in two rows, back-to-back.
 Kids circle around them, walking to the music.
-When it stops, they quickly find a chair to sit.
+When it stops, they quickly find a chair to sit on.

 With the youngest children, have a chair for each.
 For older kids, offer one less chair than people so one is “out” each time.

 Kids dance when the music starts.
 When the leader stops the music the children stop and say, “Melllllllllllllt,” as they melt down into a “puddle” onto the floor or ground.